paulscherrerinstitute/asynPythonDriver/README.rst

      * moduleName: The python module to import.
      * numParams: The number of parameters in this driver.
      */
-    asynPythonConfigure(const char *portName, const char *pythonModule, int numParams)
+    asynPythonDriverConfigure(const char *portName, const char *pythonModule, int numParams)

 PythonDriver
 ------------
-`PythonDriver` is a base class that implements the connection between EPICS database and asynPortDriver parameter table.
+``PythonDriver`` is a base class that implements the connection between EPICS database and asynPortDriver parameter table.
 There are two steps for the derived class to define this connections.

 Suppose we have an EPICS template file *test.template*,::